DanieleAngioni97/Introductory-Seminar-PyTorch/README.md

-# Introductory Seminar of PyTorch for Deep Learning
+# An introduction to the PyTorch deep learning framework

 In this repository, you can find the material (progressively added) for the seminar given in the context of the Cagliari Digital Lab 2024 project.
 If you want to register, please fill out [this form](https://docs.google.com/forms/d/1KRKrZ7qyI7oM8MGf0hSsAV5nSv1QAVViqIVpeSm4Kkc/edit)